 I saw this life changing lesson performed during a church service about three years ago and I have used it in the classroom ever since.
 I call it a life changing lesson, titled after Dave Burgess’ LCL’s he uses in his classroom (Teach Like A Pirate).
+I recommend setting the stage with some of Dave’s hooks, like the taboo hook or a mystery box hook.
+Both of these will add to this amazing experience.
+I’ve done this for years on days 2 or 3 with my classes.
+I still don’t know all their names, but they leave with a memorable experience.
 The experience begins by blindfolding a volunteer at the front of the classroom.
 It’s necessary that the volunteer take his/her shoes off as it helps increase the suspense or thrill.
-Obviously you need enough clear space to establish a point A and point B for the volunteer to travel.
+Obviously, you need enough clear space to establish a point A and point B for the volunteer to travel.
 Once blindfolded, the teacher will grab his/her bag and begin to pull out mouse traps, knives, forks, scissors (anything that will elicit some gasps from audience).
 Strategically place the mouse traps and other obstacles out front of the volunteer, creating a maze-like pattern of dangerous obstacles.
 I do this slowly, while instructing the volunteer to stand very still.
 I even let a mouse trap or two snap loudly to help build the intensity.
 Often the volunteer will nervously ask “what was that Mr. Oldfield?”
 I typically respond “Oh that was nothing.
 You trust me right?”
 Anything you can do to help increase the intensity here will help hook the audience and the volunteer.
 Once the path is set, I explain that the audience will have opportunity to direct the volunteer down the path, but they’ll have to be careful and very specific in their directions.
 What usually plays out next is a combination of the audience calling out directions, some good and some bad, while I stand next to the volunteer confirming some orders and monitoring his/her safety.
 Once the volunteer has surpassed one or two obstacles, I will step on one of the mouse traps, setting it off loudly.
 This normally ignites some anxiety in the volunteer.
 I kick the trap out of the way and the volunteer continues.
 Once the volunteer has completed the journey, he/she is allowed to remove the blindfold and look back at the obstacles.